edykim/tw-profile-finder/README.md

 ## Contributing

 Contributing is AWESOME!
-This is a toy project so may you can see some jokey messages or code structure.
+This tool is a toy project so may you can see some jokey messages or code structure.
 [Please let me know using awesome Github's issue tracker](https://github.com/edykim/tw-profile-finder/issues) if you find any issue or idea may we can put into this tool.

 ## License